rifleh700/check/README.md

 #### Special symbols

-  U can specify 'any' type by '?' symbol or 'notnil' type by '!' symbol:
+  Use 'any' type by '?' symbol or 'notnil' type by '!' symbol:

 ```lua
 check("s,?,t") -- #1 - string, #2 - any type, #3 - table